Thinkmill/monorepo/GETTING_STARTED.md

 mkdir services/graphql-api
 ```

-From within the `services/graphql-api` directory, create a `package.json` with the following fields and run yarn
+From within the `services/graphql-api` directory, create a `package.json` with the following fields and run `yarn` from the project root.

 ```json
 {